justhalf/sf_place_segment_analysis/README.md

 For example, from loc\_stats\_IL6.log we can see that the outlier points in IL6 plots in Figure 1 (seg\_num={1,6,10}, loc\_seg\_num=37) comes from document ID IL6\_NW\_020411\_20160311\_H0040LSIF refers to the first mention of Oromiyaa in segment-37.

+All the code is also made available at this repository.
+Note that this repository does not store the data necessary to run the experiments.
+Check the comments at get\_loc\_stats.bash for more information.